theseer/phpdox/README.markdown

     Try to install the xsl extention of PHP.
 On Ubuntu, you can simply use:

         sudo apt-get install php5-xsl

+    For Redhat based distributions:

+        sudo yum install php-xsl

     Once the extension is installed, you can retry to install the fXSL package.

+The following problems should only occur in case you are on a developer checkout:

+* If you run `phpdox.php` and get the following error:

+        PHP Fatal error:  require_once(): Failed opening required 'ezc/Base/base.php' (include_path='.:/usr/share/php:/usr/share/pear') in /var/www/phpdox/phpdox.php ...

+    Make sure you have installed ezc/ConsoleTools (see above).
+    Make sure that the `ezc/` folder is located in one of the `include_path`.
+If not, create a symbolic link or fix your include_path setting.

+* If you run `phpdox.php` and get the following error:

+        PHP Warning:  require(TheSeer/DirectoryScanner/autoload.php): failed to open stream: No such file or directory in /var/www/phpdox/phpdox.php on line 44

+    Make sure you have installed all the dependencies mentioned above, or in case you have installed an older version upgrade accordingly.